tomyama-code/tomyama_script_collection/docs/CATALOG.md

 Script to generate a catalog of scripts.

-- Generates Markdown formatted files in the "docs" directory.
+- Generates Markdown formatted files in the 'docs' directory.
+  - Output documentation from '--help' option or POD
+- Generates image files using 'Graphviz'.
+  - Outputs svg images from dot files in 'docs'.

-- $Revision: 1.5 $
+- $Revision: 1.6 $

 - Tools required for this script
+  - Perl 5.10 or later
   - pod2markdown
   - help2man
   - glow

-- Author: 2025, tomyama
-- Intended primarily for personal use, but BSD license permits redistribution.

-BSD 2-Clause License:
-Copyright (c) 2025, tomyama
-All rights reserved.

-For details, please refer to [create_CATALOG.sh.md](create_CATALOG.sh.md).

-### tools/create_graph.sh

-A script to generate image files using "Graphviz".

-- Outputs svn images from dot files in "docs".

-- $Revision: 1.2 $

-- Tools required for this script
-  - Perl 5.10 or later
   - Graphviz (using the dot command)

 - Author: 2025, tomyama